Rational-Link/Chainlink-Node-Monitoring-Tutorial/pyroscope/README.md

 Profiler started: sending data to http://host.docker.internal:4040
 ```

+If docker is configured properly, Visit http://localhost:4040 — you should see chainlink-node in the dropdown.

 ### 4. Connect Pyroscope to Grafana
 - Navigate to Grafana → Data Sources → Add